pavankay/Open-AI-assistant-flask/README.md

 ## Getting started

 - Clone this respostiry
-- Make sure you have everything in the prequisites
+- Make sure you have everything in the prerequisites
 - Go to your directory in your terminal and run:
    ```bash
        python3 app.py